Footscray, Victoria: Places of worship

 60% of Footscray residences admitted to belonging to a religion in 2011, down from 70% in 2006.
-There are many religious organisations and places of worship in Footscray, including Anglican, Assemblies of God, Baptist, Buddhist, Catholic, Church of Christ, Evangelical Christian, Independent Christian, Lutheran, Muslim, Orthodox, Pentecostal, Presbyterian and Uniting Church.
+There are many religious organisations and places of worship in Footscray, including Anglican, Assemblies of God, Baptist, Buddhist, Catholic, Church of Christ, Evangelical Christian, Independent Christian, Lutheran, Macedonian Orthodox, Muslim, Pentecostal, Presbyterian and Uniting Church.

 The Heavenly Queen Temple, the largest temple of the Chinese sea-goddess Mazu in Australia, is being built on the banks of the river.
 Its grounds include a 16 m gold statue.

 Media

 Two free suburban weekly newspapers are delivered in Footscray on Wednesdays: